ElementsProject/lightning/doc/MAKING-RELEASES.md

 3. Update the /topic on #c-lightning on Libera.
 4. Prepare draft release notes (see devtools/credit), and share with team for editing.
 5. Upgrade your personal nodes to the rc1, to help testing.
-6. Test `tools/build-release.sh` to build the non-reprodicible images and reproducible zipfile.
+6. Test `tools/build-release.sh` to build the non-reproducible images and reproducible zipfile.
 7. Use the zipfile to produce a [reproducible build](REPRODUCIBLE.md).